jboss-xpaas/docker-images/bpmsuite/6.1/xpaas-bpmsuite/README.md

     docker run -P -d [--name <container_name>] redhat/xpaas-bpmsuite:6.1

-These commands will start JBoss BPMS web application.
+These commands will start JBoss BPM Suite web application.

 **Environment variables**

+You can set additional environment variables when running the container for configuring JBoss BPM Suite:

-For running BPMS, you need to specify some database connection JBoss Wildfly/EAP run arguments:
+For running BPMS using an external database, you need to specify some database connection arguments:

 - <code>BPMS_CONNECTION_URL</code> - The database connection URL.
 If not set, defaults to <code>jdbc:h2:mem:test;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE</code>
 - <code>BPMS_CONNECTION_DRIVER</code> - The database connection driver.
 See [Notes] for available database connection drivers.
 If not set, defaults to <code>h2</code>